CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 and since we are naively checking every ray against every object for collisions, this reduces performance by the order of the number of triangles in the meshes introduced.

-The bounding box method accelerates the feature by first checking the rays against a box that encapsulates the mesh, then only checking for triangles if the ray intersects the box, effectively eliminating a large portion (typically a strong majority) of the intersection checks.
+The bounding box method accelerates the feature by first checking the rays against a box that encapsulates the mesh, then only checking for triangles if the ray intersects the box, effectively eliminating a significant portion of the intersection checks.

 Specifically, rendering 10 iterations of the above Cornell scene with the teapot takes 24109 ms without bounding boxes and 18907 ms with bounding boxes, a 21.58% decrease.